 - The watch-and-wait approach

 - Radiation therapy

 - Chemotherapy with rituximab (Rituxan®)

+- Rituximab (Rituxan®) alone

 Some patients with FL who respond to their initial treatment may be subsequently monitored without any need for further therapy.
 However, periodic observation continues to be important, so that doctors can identify those who need additional treatment.